 In Frostpunk the typical survival aspects of food/water/shelter have expanded to include a multitude of folks in your care.
 From the start you're forced to balance a finite amount of resources with the safety and health of your people, to think steps ahead of the choices currently in front of you.
 Additionally you're forced to make impactful decisions based on morality: to follow your personal compass on right vs might and the role of religion, to examine the depths of despair necessary for survival.

-A few years ago I snagged Frostpunk on sale.
+A few years ago, I snagged Frostpunk on sale.
 I wanted to dip my toe into the subgenre- take another crack at the society & civilization game niche.
-My wife is a huge fan of games like Civilization or Anno.
+My wife is a massive fan of games like Civilization or Anno.
 Especially Anno - she can blow an entire day there.
 And while it's caught my eye dozens of times- I love all the little details and management systems- it's honestly just over my fucking head in scope.
-Frostpunk, while open to complexity & strategy, just functions at a more straightforward and simpler scale.
+Frostpunk, while open to complexity & strategy, functions at a more straightforward scale.

 I find it incredibly easy to sit to play the game for "just a minute" and resurface hours later- or when I wipe, which sometimes happens quite fast.
 Overall I enjoyed the game and had no issue with any aspect.
-The UI is straightforward and easily figured out, the guide/tips that pop up are informative and carried me forward when I was uncertain on how to implement or take advantage of mechanics.
-While I sometimes felt as if there could be more/a better selection of choices to take in terms of specific scenarios, I never felt as if it lessened the game or experience in any way.
-The visuals and game music I found to be stunning, a real cornerstone to the immersion aspect of the gameplay.
+The UI is straightforward and quickly figured out, and the guide/tips that pop up are informative and carry me forward when uncertain how to implement or take advantage of mechanics.
+While I sometimes felt that there could be more/a better selection of choices to take in terms of specific scenarios, it never lessened the game or experience.
+I found the visuals and game music to be stunning, an absolute cornerstone to the immersion aspect of the gameplay.

 Frostpunk is available on almost every platform known to mankind and currently consists of the main game and 3 DLC campaigns.
-The campaigns can be acquired in a season pass for 1 fee, or purchased separately if you're only interested in one.
+The campaigns can be acquired in a season pass or purchased separately if you only want one.
 It's frequently on sale and worth the snag.
 Frostpunk 2, announced back in August of 2021, is planned to advance the foundations of gameplay & conflict laid down by the initial game.